lwindolf/wurmterm-backend/frontend/notebooks/arp.md

 ### Kernel Settings

-Check wether ARP ignoring is active.
-If you want ARP resolving the `arp_ignore` value should be 1
+Check whether ARP resolving is enabled: the `arp_ignore` setting should be 0
 # %% [shell]
 sysctl net.ipv4.conf.all.arp_ignore
 # %% [markdown]